jonmbake/knowweb.dev/posts/security/mitigations/cross-site-scripting.md

 <p>I learned a lot!</p>
 ```

-What happens if the blog commentor makes a comment that contains valid HTML?
+What happens if the blog commenter makes a comment that contains valid HTML?
 For example:

 <pre>
 Cool post, man!